hiki-t/aisf24_solo_project/_sources/intro.md

-Experiment design of Exp2 was exactly same as the Exp1, except a condition in which sparsity penalty was applied to the data transformation from the 49 dim neural representations to the 2 dim neural representations.
+Experiment design of Exp2 was exactly same as the Exp1, except a condition in which sparsity penalty was applied to the data transformation from the 49 dim neural representations of the linear model to the 2 dim neural representations of the autoencoder.

 <br>